Makktu/ScrollingAdventure/README.md

 Procedural generation of levels will be possible using this system.
 Also handmade levels (which is how things will be for the prototype).

+### Weds 2 October 2024

+Added a new test level to see how it would all work, and it would all work.
+Added a test enemy and a test Battle UI to see how it would all work, and it would all work.
+The thing to do now is to design and implement a proper prototype.
+But is it worth doing?